 The new UK £1 coin from the Royal Mint will enter circulation in March 2017, with more than 1.4 billion new coins being produced.
 The new coins are being produced to make counterfeiting harder.
 The current £1 coin was first issued in 1983 and is one of the oldest British coins in circulation which is soon to become another worthy collectable left behind by the Royal Mint.

-Previous discounts from The Royal Mint
+Previous promo codes from The Royal Mint

 - Half price savings on the Shakespeare Three-Coin Uncirculated Set with £50 Shakespeare Fine Silver Coin Orders using this The Royal Mint voucher code